Jennings Dog

-The Jennings Dog (also known as The Duncombe Dog or The Dog of Alcibiades) is a Roman sculpture of a dog with a docked tail.
-Named for its first modern owner, Henry Constantine Jennings, it is a 2nd-century AD Roman copy of a Hellenistic bronze original.
-The original was probably of the 2nd century BC.
+The Jennings Dog (also known as the Duncombe Dog or Dog of Alcibiades) is a Roman sculpture of a dog with a docked tail.
+It is a second-century AD Roman copy of a Hellenistic bronze original, probably of the second century BC, and is named for its first modern owner, Henry Constantine Jennings.
 It is 1.05 m high; its leonine muzzle and one leg have been repaired since its rediscovery.
 Though it is one of only a few animal sculptures surviving from antiquity, a pair of similar marble mastiffs of the same model can be seen in the Belvedere Court of the Vatican Museums.

 Molossian dog

 It is identified at the British Museum as a Molossian guard dog.
-The Molossian breed was native to Epirus in northwestern Greece, which was sacked by Rome in 168 BC, so it is assumed to have been associated with some civic monument in Epirus, and to have been brought to Rome.
+The Molossian breed was native to Epirus in northwestern Greece, which was sacked by Rome in 168 BC, so it is assumed to have been associated with some civic monument in Epirus and to have been brought to Rome.
 Pliny mentions a highly valued bronze dog surviving in Rome into his lifetime, before being lost in AD 69: